NFL Rumors: Struggling Ravens May Bench Joe Flacco, Start Lamar Jackson In His Place After Bye Week

 The Baltimore Ravens are reportedly considering a major shake-up on offense, keeping Joe Flacco on the bench after the bye week and starting rookie Lamar Jackson in his place.

 The Ravens have put themselves in a hole at 4-5 entering their bye week, and with Flacco ailing with a hip injury, the coaching staff believes it may be the perfect time for a change, CBS Sports reported.
-Flacco’s struggles play a major part in that, as he has thrown 12 touchdowns and six interceptions for a passer rating of 84.2, putting him No. 26 in the NFL.
+Flacco’s struggles play a major part in that, as he has thrown 12 touchdowns and six interceptions for a passer rating of 84.2, putting him at No. 26 in the NFL.

 The report added that the Ravens had always intended to get Jackson some extended playing time this season, and the team’s slow start has accelerated those plans.